The high type quadratic Siegel disks are Jordan domains: Introduction

 \subsection{Some observations}

 There are several applications of Inou-Shishikura's invariant class.
-The first remarkable application is that Buff and Ch\'{e}ritat used it as one of the main tools to prove the existence of quadratic polynomials with positive area \cite{BC12}.
-Recently, Cheraghi and his coauthors have found several other important applications.
-In \cite{Che13} and \cite{Che16}, Cheraghi developed several elaborate analytic techniques based on Inou-Shishikura's results.
-The tools in \cite{Che13} and \cite{Che16} have led to part of the recent major progresses on the dynamics of quadratic polynomials.
-For example, some statistical properties of the quadratic polynomials was depicted in \cite{AC14}, the Feigenbaum Julia sets with positive area (which is different from the examples in \cite{BC12}) have been found in \cite{AL15}, the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type has been proved in \cite{CC15}, the local connectivity of the Mandelbrot set at some infinitely satellite renormalizable points was proved in \cite{CS15} and the topological structure of the high type irrational indifferent attractors was characterized in \cite{Che17}.
+The first remarkable application is that Buff and Ch\'{e}ritat used it as one of the main tools to prove the existence of Julia sets of quadratic polynomials with positive area \cite{BC12}.
+Recently, Cheraghi and his collaborators have found several other important applications.
+In \cite{Che13} and \cite{Che19}, Cheraghi developed several elaborate analytic techniques based on Inou-Shishikura's results.
+The tools in \cite{Che13} and \cite{Che19} have led to part of the recent major progresses on the dynamics of quadratic polynomials.
+For examples, the Feigenbaum Julia sets with positive area (which is different from the examples in \cite{BC12}) have been found in \cite{AL22}, the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type has been proved in \cite{CC15}, the local connectivity of the Mandelbrot set at some infinitely satellite renormalizable points was proved in \cite{CS15}, some statistical properties of the quadratic polynomials was depicted in \cite{AC18}, the topological structure and the Hausdorff dimension of high type irrationally indifferent attractors were characterized in \cite{Che22b} and \cite{CDY20} respectively.

-Recently, Ch\'{e}ritat generalized the parabolic and near-parabolic theory to all the unicritical case for any finite degrees \cite{Che15}.
-See also \cite{Yan16} for the corresponding theory of local degree three.
-Therefore, there is a hope to generalize the Main Theorem in this article to all unicritical polynomials.
+Recently, Ch\'{e}ritat generalized the near-parabolic renormalization theory to the unicritical families of any finite degrees \cite{Che22}.
+See also \cite{Yan21p} for the corresponding theory of local degree three.
+Hence there is a hope to generalize the Main Theorem in this paper to all unicritical polynomials.

-0.2cm \textbf{Acknowledgements.} We would like to thank Xavier Buff and Arnaud Ch\'{e}ritat for useful discussions and offering the manuscript \cite{BCR09}.
-The second author was indebted to Institut de Math\'{e}matiques de Toulouse for its hospitality during his visit in 2014/2015.
-He would also like to thank Davoud Cheraghi for persistent encouragements and many invaluable comments and suggestions.
+\textbf{Acknowledgements.} We would like to thank Xavier Buff and Arnaud Ch\'{e}ritat for helpful discussions and offering the manuscript \cite{BCR09}.
+We are also very grateful to Davoud Cheraghi for pointing out a gap in an earlier version of the paper and providing many invaluable comments and suggestions.
+The second author was indebted to Institut de Math\'{e}matiques de Toulouse for its hospitality during his visit in 2014/2015 where and when partial of this paper was written.
+He would also like to thank Davoud Cheraghi and Arnaud Ch\'{e}ritat for persistent encouragements.
+We are very grateful to both referees for their very insightful comments and suggestions.
+This work was supported by NSFC (grant Nos.\,12222107, 12071210), NSF of Jiangsu Province (grant No.\,BK20191246) and the CSC program (2014/2015).